 I will say this now, I believe Robin Masters was really Jonathan Qualye Higgins.
 Throughout the show you see Higgins lay claim to equipment Robins Master brought as his own, and in ‘Transitions’ he pretty much admits to writing the books, before confirming it in Resolutions Part Two.
 So, why the deceptions?

 Pride and appearance.
 Higgins has position and standing in the Hawaiian community, not based on being a famous author, but just on this own abilities.
 Had he revealed to the general public who he was, the freedom he enjoyed would be gone.
-Plus it would never do for one in Higgins standing in society to be seen as a trash novelist.
+Plus it would never do for one with Higgins standing in society to be seen as a trash novelist.

 So, Higgins hired a stand-in to be Robin Master and on occasion this deception would rebound on him, having to take orders from the person he employed to keep up the appearance of just being the long-suffering Major Domo of Robins Nest; while the actor playing Robin Masters got to jet-set around the world on Higgins dime.